Back to All Posts

 Before you start there’s a few house cleaning items to get sorted.

-This workshop will be held remotely and requires the following hardware/software to work.
+This workshop will be held remotely and requires the following software to work.
 If anyone on your team is unable to meet these requirements, have them contact the studio host to see if they can resolve the issue before the session begins.

 If time allows, please look over these materials ahead of our upcoming session to refresh yourself with the content.